 2. Who Are You?

-Make four sets of signs with the following words written on them:
+To do this, make four sets of signs with the following words written on them:

 - Set 1: Competitive, Compromising, Collaborative, Accommodating

-- Set 2: Caring, Care Giver, Cared For, Cared About
+- Set 2: Caring, Caregiver, Cared For, Cared About

 - Set 3: Talkative, Quiet, Outgoing, Watcher